 We’ve heard it before, and if you’re building a company, an office and a workplace culture, you’ve heard it too.
 Hundreds of blog posts are written each year on workplace happiness, and how to facilitate it in your office.
 Today we’re going to take a look at three of the most popular tips for workplace happiness, and explain why they’re false.
 Let the myth busting begin.

-Myth #1: Fancy office technology makes employees happier and more engaged
+Myth #1: Fancy office technology = engaged, happy employees

 The correlation between workplace tech and workplace happiness is not 100% proven, but there is some truth to it.
 Sure, a sit to stand desk and a laptop on your first day would make you pretty happy, but some of the most high tech offices have the most unhappy employees.
 Before you can build and incorporate stuff, you need to make sure the culture facilitates a place of inspiration where folks get excited coming to work every day.

 A recent Inc article talks about six questions to ask before implementing office tech, and one is about asking employees what they want.
 Here’s what Elizabeth Dukes, the author of the post, had to say: